 He was blindfolded, talking and able to piece together an AR-15 rifle.
-You may remember seeing Missouri Democrat Jason Kander’s viral ad for the U.S. Senate in Sept.
-2016.
-Kander’s experiences in the military is also what has recently caused him to drop out of the race for Mayor of Kansas City, Mo.
+You may remember seeing Missouri Democrat Jason Kander’s viral ad for the U.S. Senate in September 2016.
+Kander’s experiences in the military are also what have recently caused him to drop out of the race for Mayor of Kansas City, Missouri.

 The Jewish former Army Intelligence officer left the military 11 years ago.
 In his ad he spoke about his time in Afghanistan and his support of background checks, and then he challenged his opponent Roy Blunt (R-Mo.) to attempt to piece together a rifle blindfolded.

-The video asserts that Kander’s military experience and knowledge of firearms make him qualified to discuss the intricacies of the 2nd amendment.
-Kander stated that while he supported the 2nd Amendment he also supported background checks to keep weapons out of terrorist hands.
+The video asserts that Kander’s military experience and knowledge of firearms make him qualified to discuss the intricacies of the 2nd Amendment.
+Kander stated that while he supported the 2nd Amendment, he also supported background checks to keep weapons out of terrorist hands.
 Kander is considered a new young face in the Democratic Party with presidential aspirations.
-However, for now, his politics is on hold.
+However, for now, his political career is on hold.

 “I can’t work on myself and run a campaign the way I want to at the same time, so I’m choosing to work on my depression,” said Kander in a personal statement.

 Kander is certainly not alone.
-According to the U.S. Department of Veteran’s Affairs (VA), 11-20% of veterans who served in Operations Iraqi Freedom or Operation Enduring Freedom have post-traumatic stress disorder (PTSD) in a given year.
+According to the U.S. Department of Veterans Affairs (VA), 11-20% of veterans who served in Operations Iraqi Freedom or Operation Enduring Freedom have post-traumatic stress disorder (PTSD) in any given year.
 Twelve percent for Gulf War veterans and 15 percent of Vietnam veterans have had PTSD sometime in their life.